chenjing-bu/chenjing-bu.github.io/content/research/talks.md

 The following is a complete list of my research talks.

 - Intrinsic enumerative geometry.\
+  19 March 2025, University of Edinburgh.

+- Intrinsic enumerative geometry.\
-  3 Febrary 2025, Imperial College London.
+  3 February 2025, Imperial College London.

 - Vertex algebras and the homology of moduli stacks.\
   26 December 2024, _Vertex operators in enumerative geometry_, Sanya.